Academics Banner

 No matter where his travels take him, Matthew Williams remains endlessly fascinated with the subject of Physics and connecting science to real-world applications.

-Outside of teaching, Mr. Williams enjoys hiking and travel.
-He and his wife, Chelsey, live on campus in Ivy House.
+He and his wife, Chelsey, live on campus with their son, Judah.